The Japanese car modification scene is one of the liveliest in the world. Here’s a run-down of some of the most notable sub-cultures within it.

 Japanese Car Sub-Cultures Guide

-5. Dekotora trucks
+Dekotora trucks

 Decoration trucks or “Deko-tora” are pretty much the Kaido Racers of the trucking world.
 Extremely popular from the mid-seventies onwards after the success of the Torakku Yaro series of films which depicted a truck driver going through his adventures with a wildly decorated lorry.
-What you see is all custom made for the most part, using sheets of stainless steel or aluminium to sculpt a whole new look for the truck.
+What you see is all custom made for the most part, using sheets of stainless steel or aluminum to sculpt a whole new look for the truck.

-It’s all then bombarded with lights, lots of them, as many colours as you can manage while the trailer section is usually airbrushed depicting vary traditional Japanese imagery.
+It’s all then bombarded with lights, lots of them, as many colors as you can manage while the trailer section is usually airbrushed depicting vary traditional Japanese imagery.
 Interiors are decked out to resemble tacky hostess bars with quilted vinyl upholstery, golden tassels and the cherry on the cake – a chandelier!
-Of course, no sort of tuning is done to the diesel motors that power them, except for brutally unsilenced exhausts to further emphasise that on-road presence.
+Of course, no sort of tuning is done to the diesel motors that power them, except for brutally unsilenced exhausts to further emphasize that on-road presence.

 Japanese Car Sub-Cultures Guide